-While A Gift of Wonder is set in an independent Waldorf school, it shows a spirit of teaching and learning that is relevant to homeschoolers, pod schoolers, public school teachers and independent school teachers.
+While A Gift of Wonder is set in an independent Waldorf school, it shows a spirit of teaching and learning that is relevant to parents, homeschoolers, pod schoolers, public school teachers and independent school teachers.
 The time tested methods shown here in the context of an inspiring story are relevant in all learning environments.

 A Gift of Wonder shows: